wenmnal/wenmnal.github.io/docs/Physics/More_is_Different.md

-The next order of business logically is to ask whether an even more complete destruction of the fundamental symmetries of space and time is possible and whether new phenomena then arise, intrinsically different from the "simple\" phase transition representing a condensation into a less symmetric state.
+The next order of business logically is to ask whether an even more complete destruction of the fundamental symmetries of space and time is possible and whether new phenomena then arise, intrinsically different from the "simple"phase transition representing a condensation into a less symmetric state.

 We have already excluded the apparently unsymmetric cases of liquids, gases, and glasses.
 (In any real sense they are more symmetric.)It seems to me that the next stage is to consider the system which is regular but contains information.
-That is, it is regular in space in some sense so that it can be "read out,\" but it contains elements which can be varied from one "cell\" to the next.
+That is, it is regular in space in some sense so that it can be "read out,"but it contains elements which can be varied from one "cell"to the next.
 An obvious example is DNA; in everyday life, a line of type or a movie film have the same structure.
-This type of "information-bearing crystallinity\" seems to be essential to life.
+This type of "information-bearing crystallinity"seems to be essential to life.
 Whether the development of life requires any further breaking of symmetry is by no means clear.